 Point-of-care antigen detection assays are being developed.

 Treatment of smallpox is generally supportive, with antibiotics for secondary bacterial infections.
-However, the antiviral drug tecovirimat was approved by the FDA in 2018 based on experimental studies and is the first drug to be licensed for the treatment of smallpox (1).
+However, the antiviral drug tecovirimat was approved by the US Food and Drug Administration (FDA) in 2018 based on experimental studies and is the first drug to be licensed for the treatment of smallpox (1).
 Although its effectiveness against smallpox in humans is unknown, tecorvirimat would likely be the drug of choice for attempted treatment and is available in the US Department of Health and Human Services Strategic National Stockpile.
 Cidofovir and the investigational drug brincidofovir (CMX001) also may be considered (2).

 Isolation of people with smallpox is essential.
-In limited outbreaks, patients may be isolated in a hospital in a negative-pressure room equipped with high-efficiency particulate (HEPA) filters.
+In limited outbreaks, patients may be isolated in a hospital under airborne transmission precautions in an airborne-infection isolation room.
 In mass outbreaks, home isolation may be required.
 Contacts should be placed under surveillance, typically with daily temperature measurement; if they develop a temperature of > 38° C or other sign of illness, they should be isolated at home.

-Licensed smallpox vaccine in the US consists of live vaccinia virus (ACAM2000), which is related to smallpox and provides cross-immunity.
-Vaccine is administered with a bifurcated needle dipped in reconstituted vaccine.
+Licensed smallpox vaccines in the US consist of live replication-competent vaccinia virus (ACAM2000) and JYNNEOS, a live attenuated (replication-deficient) modified vaccinia Ankara (MVA) vaccine (1).
+Vaccinia is related to smallpox and provides cross-immunity.
+ACAM2000 vaccine is administered with a bifurcated needle dipped in reconstituted vaccine.
 The needle is rapidly jabbed 15 times in an area about 5 mm in diameter and with sufficient force to draw a trace of blood.
 The vaccine site is covered with a dressing to prevent spread of the vaccine virus to other body sites or to close contacts.
 Fever, malaise, and myalgias are common the week after vaccination.
 Successful vaccination is indicated by development of a pustule by about the 7th day.
 Revaccination may cause only a papule surrounded by erythema, which peaks between 3 and 7 days.
 People without such signs of successful vaccination should be given another dose of vaccine.

 After a single vaccination, immunity begins to fade after 5 years and is probably negligible after 20 years.
 If people have been successfully revaccinated one or more times, some residual immunity may persist for ≥ 30 years.